* Updated August 2022

 - Enter the Notice period provided (days)

-- Enter the Reason the employee is being terminated, for example resignation, termination, etc.
+- Enter the Reason for termination, for example resignation, poor performance, etc.

 - Check the Employee resignation box if the employee resigned

 - Check the Re-employable box if if the employee is re-employable, which will allow you to cancel the termination before last day of employment if required

 - Select Unassign to immediately unassign all shifts after the last day of employment.